Diego-Felix/Diego-Felix/README.md

-- 👋 Hi, My name is Diego Felix de Souza, I'm 20 years old, I'm from Jundiaí-SP.
-I graduated from High School at La Fontaine School, Today I'm studying Computer Science.
-I have advanced English and Spanish, I'm always looking to improve my work and my knowledge, I really like and I'm easy to work in groups.
-My focus is being able to become a programmer, focused on front-end.
-I have knowledge in Html, CSS, JavaScript, React, I'm studying PHP, currently doing an internship at Universidade Padre Anchieta
+- 👋 Hello, my name is Diego Felix de Souza and I am 20 years old.
+I'm from Jundiaí, São Paulo.
+I completed high school at La Fontaine School and am currently studying Computer Science.
+I have an advanced level in English and Spanish and I am always looking to improve my work and knowledge.
+I have a great affinity for working in teams and my goal is to become a programmer with a focus on front-end.

+I have knowledge of HTML, CSS, JavaScript, PHP, SQL and Figma.
+Currently, I am studying PHP and REACT.